stanaka/dash-at-point/README.md

 (global-set-key "\C-cd" 'dash-at-point)
 ```

 Run `dash-at-point' to search the word at point, then Dash is launched and search the word.
+Use prefix argument `C-u` to edit the search string first.

 Dash queries can be narrowed down with a docset prefix.
 You can customize the relations between docsets and major modes.